Left Handed Gibson Les Paul Studio Review

 As the name suggests, this guitar was made for the studio, forgoing unnecessary things like good looks, which you might want if you're playing on stage; it's the sound that's important.

-As it uses the same pickups that the old Les Paul Standard models used, it has pretty much the same sound like those old Gibson Les Paul Standards, and it sounds great, especially with a bit of overdrive.
+As it uses the same pickups that the old Les Paul Standard models used, it has pretty much the same sound and tone as those old Gibson Les Paul Standards, and it sounds really great, especially with a bit of overdrive.

 Overall, it's a fantastic sounding guitar at a more affordable price than the Standard model.

 What do you think of the Gibson Les Paul Studio?
-Does it live up to the Standard, or just a pale imitation?
+Does it live up to the Standard model, or is it just a pale imitation?
 Please comment below.

 Summary and Final Score